Is It Illegal to Drive Without a Shirt? Public Indecency (2026)

 - Talking on a hands-free phone while driving

 However, just because these activities do not violate any state’s criminal laws does not mean you should do them.
 Driving requires focus.
-When you do anything potentially distracting to you or other drivers, you could cause an accident that results in serious injuries or fatalities.
+When you do anything potentially distracting—such as adding underglow to your car—it can distract you or other drivers and potentially cause an accident resulting in serious injuries or fatalities.
 Aside from the guilt of harming another person, you could be liable for the victim’s losses.

 For example, suppose that you get in the car topless with a cold, non-alcoholic drink for a drive to the beach.
 This is not, by any measure, an unusual situation.
 However, suppose that you spill your drink while driving and, in response to the cold drink hitting your bare skin, you jerk the steering wheel and sideswipe the motorcycle next to you.